Case Converter

 Common uses: Headlines, acronyms, titles for emphasis, legal documents, urgent messages, code constants.

-lowercase (All Small)
+Convert to lowercase (All Small)

 All letters are converted to lowercase.
 Numbers and special characters remain unchanged.